Student-Athlete & Parent/Guardian Handbook

 (Please refer to the master school calendar for vacation/break dates)

 Being a part of the athletic program carries a responsibility for the student to be at all practices and games.
 When parents and student-athletes choose to take family vacations during sports seasons, the time missed by the student athlete can affect team chemistry and the athlete’s own conditioning.
-There are also issues of team spirit and responsibilities to teammates that may be a concern to those left behind.
+There are also issues of team spirit and responsibilities to teammates that should be taken into account.
 Student-athletes who miss practices or games for any reason may have their position or playing time adjusted.
 Coaches will make every effort to inform parents and student-athletes of the vacation schedule as far in advance as possible.
 Conversely, parents and student-athletes should inform the coach of potential schedule conflicts as far in advance as possible.
 As explained above, the School and the Athletic Department will announce which days or week will have practices and/or team trips, so that family vacations can be scheduled.
 Please email or call the head coach of your particular sport with any questions, especially for winter/spring break practices and games.

 Transportation